 Approval of democracy

 There are three main spaces in which social capital has emerged and become important.
-First, transnational family ties with Cuban émigrés in the diaspora, many of whom support their family members on the island through remittances – in money or in kind – and through joint intra-family investments, as in the case of many bed and breakfasts and other small businesses.
-Second, many religious and faith-based communities have created social networks of their own and with their transnational counterparts in other countries; this includes strong links of elective kinship in the syncretistic religions of Afro-Cuban origin, such as the Santería.
-Within these religious spaces, spiritual comfort goes hand in hand with material help.
-Third, in the private sector, whether legal or informal, small-business owners are networking with each other, even though they are also competitors.
+First are transnational family ties with Cuban émigrés in the diaspora, many of whom support their family members on the island through remittances and joint intra-family investments in bed-and-breakfasts and other small businesses.
+Second, religious and faith-based communities have grown and created social networks of their own, including strong bonds of elective kinship found in Afro-Cuban syncretic religions such as Santería.
+Within these religious spaces, spiritual comfort goes hand-in-hand with material help.
+Third, in the private sector, whether legal or informal, small-business owners build networks with one another, even when they are competitors.

 Social capital